thebedroomlaboratory/thebedroomlaboratory.github.io/source/_posts/2013-02-24-the-deconstruction-a-testimonial.md

 **What I did

 ** I worked with Greg on the Arduino.
 This is an area that I am hoping to get more into and I tried to use this project to learn as much as I could.
 I also worked on getting the web interface to display the data from the web server.
-I&#8217;ve also put a lot of time into planning the group video and put a lot of time into the planning of the event!
+I've also put a lot of time into planning the group video and put a lot of time into the planning of the event!

 **How did I find the event